NEW GRADUATE STUDENTS:

 New students must take diagnostic examinations in music theory and music history.
 To register for the exam, click here.

 Please note: Registration will close and the link to register will be removed 3 weeks in advance of exams.
 Please make a special note of this and register early.
-Late registration will be granted only under extenuating circumstances, at the discretion of the Associate Director for Graduate Studies.
+Late registration will be granted only under extenuating circumstances, at the discretion of the the graduate exam committee and/or the graduate coordinator.

-For information regarding content and preparation for these exams, please click here: (add link to this page: http://www.uni.edu/music/degree-programs-applied-studios/graduate/graduate-handbook/diagnostic-examinations)
+For information regarding content and preparation for these exams, please click here: http://www.uni.edu/music/degree-programs-applied-studios/graduate/graduate-handbook/diagnostic-examinations

 CONTINUING GRADUATE STUDENTS: